albertwidi/go-project-example/README.md

 - Within a team where engineers come and go.
 - On code that outlives any single engineer.
 - Serving highly mutable business requirements.

+## The Project

+The project theme is `Property`.
+I will try to build a Property application, where people able to search and book the property.

+### Use-cases

+1. Users were able to register and log in.
+2. Users were able to register their Properties.
+    - Register the property detail
+    - Upload the property image
+3. Users were able to book a Property.
+4. Users were able to receive notifications and have a notification inbox.

+### Project Stack

+This project is using:

+1. PostgreSQL for the main database
+2. Redis for k/v, user session management, caching.

 ## Getting Started